-Polish law distinguishes three groups of foreign businesses:
+For purposes of doing business in Poland, Polish law distinguishes between three groups of foreign entities:

-Foreign entities from member states of the European Union and member states of the European Free Trade Association who are parties to the Agreement on the European Economic Area, as well as foreign entities from countries that are not parties to the Agreement on the European Economic Area but enjoy freedom of establishment based on agreements signed by those countries with the European Union and its member states.

-02 Citizens of countries other than member states who, for example, have obtained a permanent residence permit in the territory of Poland, a temporary residence permit, a tolerated stay permit, refugee status granted by the Republic of Poland, or other permits and permissions specified in Polish law.
+- Foreign entities from member states of the European Union and member states of the European Free Trade Association who are parties to the Agreement on the European Economic Area, as well as foreign entities from countries that are not part of the European Economic Area but enjoy freedom of establishment based on agreements signed by those countries with the EU and its member states. - 2.
+Citizens of countries other than member states who, for example, have obtained a permanent residence permit in Poland, a temporary residence permit, a tolerated stay permit, refugee status granted by Poland, or other permits specified in Polish law. - 3.
 Foreign persons other than those specified in points 1 and 2 above.